 At some point in the long chain of our ancestors, according to evolution, some of them (many of them? … or … all of them??) did not have ears but had gills.
 Who’s to say that some of our future descendants won’t tire of listening to “Christmas Shoes” and exchange their ears for gills again?
 That eventuality most definitely fits under survival of the fittest, preserving our intellectual and existential integrity from earworm songs.
 If those descendants do so, will they still fit within the set called humans?
 Or, more likely, will we change the parameters and qualifications for our specie’s tag?
 Because, regardless of what we do, it will call into question the whole notion of the existence of a set (a species) called humans.
 And now feels like a good time to humbly suggest that we should probably consider redefining “bipeds,” or, at the least, kicking humans out of it.
 Granted another option would be kicking those missing a leg or two out of the classification of human.
 I can’t get behind that last suggestion, though, because doing so opens a Pandora’s Box that will ultimately lead to bald men being kicked out of the set named man, and I fear that I’m on my way out that door.

 Love is not necessary for the survival of our species; lust, maybe, but not love.
 In fact, if anything, love gets in the way.
-Pick any 15-year-old male heathen; he’ll confirm it.
+Pick any 15-year-old male heathen (or even non-heathen); he’ll confirm it.
 But, okay, and having to ignore the prodigious canon of the 1980’s soft rock staple Air Supply’s colloquial insights into the mysteries of love, let’s play the reductionist game and grant that love is merely the chemical reaction connected to the specie’s need to ensure its continued survival.

 For starters, embracing that reductionism will put Hallmark out of business.
 No matter how much grumpy middle-aged men would have us believe otherwise, humanity would be lesser off without Hallmark’s full-throated embrace of the unexplainable saccharine elements of love.
 For another thing, and in his typical surly manner, David Berlinski writing of friendship, but it can equally be applied to love, points out that, “The [friendship/love] gene is described in molecular biological or biochemical terms; human action and human nature are not.
 A different vocabulary is required, and once specified, it becomes plain that there is nothing tying the two together.”

 Again, our pesky non-materialist bits and pieces act as a living refutation of peer-reviewed theses.
-Along those lines, our hypothetical 15-year-old heathen from above is furiously sucking the braces on his teeth in the hopes that we will ask him to chime in and provide real world application to Berlinski’s words.
-You see, his feelings for the Playmate of the Month can, most likely, although on the other side of this I’m not ready to completely give up this game either, be reduced to hormonal reactions.
+Along those lines, our hypothetical 15-year-old heathen (or non-heathen) from above is furiously sucking the braces on his teeth in the hopes that we will ask him to chime in and provide real world application to Berlinski’s words.
+You see, his “feelings” for the Playmate of the Month can, most likely, although on the other side of this I’m not ready to completely give up this game either, be reduced to hormonal reactions.
 Test tubes, bubbling beakers, and peer-reviewed premises may be instructive here.
 His feelings for Sally, the cute redhead sitting three seats away from him in pre-Calculus, however, do not fit well within the apparatuses of science, much less that discipline’s epistemology.
 He suspects that if he were living in caveman times, he could have his way with Ms. December and chalk it up to doing his part to ensure the survival of his species – that of non-gilled bipeds who collect artwork on their cave walls.
-In that instance, the needs and wants of Ms. December would be of little to no concern for him or their future descendants who, somewhere along the line, evolved into moral creatures who recognize that present day Ms. December’s needs and wants are of great concern.
-Sally presents a problem, though.
+In that instance, the needs and wants of Ms. December would be of little to no concern for him or their future descendants who, somewhere along the line, evolved into moral creatures who now claim that present day Ms. December’s needs and wants are of great concern.
+Sally, however, that cute redhead from pre-calculus, presents a problem.
 His feelings do consider her feelings – her needs and wants.
 And, at the most fundamental level, all those conflicting moral feelings are an impediment to the survival of the species.
 Sally is not concerned that our 15-year-old heathen loves her, she has no intention of allowing him to propagate the species via any sort of coital entanglement with herself.
-For her part, Ms. December, if she thinks about it, is thankful that her ancestors were not afforded the same rights as she is.
+For her part, Ms. December, if she thinks about it (and assuming that she is a thoroughgoing Darwinian material positivist), is thankful that her ancestors were not afforded the same rights as she is because she realizes that she would likely not be here otherwise.
 Hypocritically, she is also thankful that she is now afforded those rights that were thankfully denied Playcaveman’s Ms. December.
 Two things can be true at once, tis true, but not always.

 It must be noted that while one side is smugly chuckling at my takedown of evolutionary psychology’s thesis of morality, the other side is clucking their tongues at my oversimplification.
 Fine.
 Fair is fair.
 Or is it?